CBGB (film): Release

 CBGB premiered on DirecTV's video on demand platform "DirecTV Cinema" on September 5, 2013, and was available through October 2, 2013, in standard and high-definition formats (including "Yekra", an all-new independent film streaming and social distribution site).
 Following a national release in select theaters beginning October 4, 2013, it was shown at various times throughout the CBGB Music & Film Festival in New York City from October 9 through October 13, 2013.
 The DVD and Blu-ray were scheduled for release on December 31, 2013.

 Reception

 Box office

 CBGB made its theatrical premiere on October 4, 2013, and grossed $3,909 at the box office its opening weekend from one theater.
 The film then began its wide release in select theaters October 4, 2013.
 The total U.S. theatrical gross for the film was $40,400.

 Critical response

 The film has been panned by critics.
-Film review aggregator Rotten Tomatoes reports that 7% of critics gave the film a positive review based on 43 reviews, with a weighted average score of 3.4/10, with the consensus simply reading "Hey!
+The site's critics consensus simply reads: "Hey!
 Ho!
 No no!".
 At Metacritic, the film has received an average score of 30 out of 100, based on 17 reviews from mainstream critics, indicating "generally unfavorable" reviews.

 Robert Abele of the Los Angeles Times called it "merely a mess of caricatures".
 Likewise, Brian McManus of The Village Voice writes: "CBGB's biggest problem is that it's taken such electrifying source material and done absolutely zilch with it."